devlooped/GrokClient/readme.md

 <!-- #protocol -->
 ## Usage

-The xAI.Protocol package provides a .NET client for the gRPC API of xAI with full support for all services documented in the [official API reference](https://docs.x.ai/docs/grpc-reference) and corresponding [proto files](https://github.com/xai-org/xai-proto/tree/main/proto/xai/api/v1).
+The xAI.Protocol package provides a .NET client for the gRPC API from xAI with full support for all services documented in the [official API reference](https://docs.x.ai/docs/grpc-reference) and corresponding [proto files](https://github.com/xai-org/xai-proto/tree/main/proto/xai/api/v1).